 There is no cure for osteoarthritis.
 Stability of the joint is important, so if there is surgery available to stabilise an injured or abnormal joint, we will recommend this.
 Sometimes even with repair, osteoarthritis occurs anyway.
 For osteoarthritis associated with wear and tear on an elderly joint, there is no surgery available.

 Below are some options for keeping your pets pain-free.

 These are components of food that have a pharmaceutical effect.
 That is, they are additives to the animal’s diet that aid in reducing inflammation in the joints.
 Glucosamine, chondroitin sulphate and green lipped mussel powder are all products that are available for human and animal use.
 As of yet there is no solid evidence that they benefit arthritic patients however we generally see some response if used in conjunction with other pharmaceuticals.

 Omega 3 essential fatty acids (e.g. Fish oil) have a proven effect on inflammation in the joint and are also known to prevent progression of arthritis.
 We recommend all arthritic cats are on Antinol, a potent green lipped muscle formulation (a form of Omega 3s) which is available over-the-counter at vet hospitals.

-Pentosan Polysulphate (‘Zydax’) is an injectable drug that is a concentrated anti-inflammatory and stimulant of cartilage synthesis, repair and protection for treating joint disease.
+Synovan is an injectable drug that is a concentrated anti-inflammatory and stimulant of cartilage synthesis, repair and protection for treating joint disease.
 A course of injections involves one injection under the skin (in the scruff of the neck), once a week for four weeks.
-If this is successful, the injections can be continued indefinitely monthly to three monthly.
+If this is successful, the course is repeated every 6 months.
 This is an extremely safe drug to use with very minimal side effects but is off-label in cats (as it was originally developed for dogs).
 We have seen a good response in many old cats with back or hip pain and it has some preventative effects we recommend starting this early in the arthritis process.